MassivelyOverthinking/Macho/README.md

 ## What is Macho

-Macho functions as a completely self-contained in-memory caching system with extensive configurable functionality.

-Amongst other configurable features, Macho offers user-defined eviction strategies: 'LRU', 'FIFO', 'Random' that handles cache entry evictions.

-Stash is a '__slots__'-based Python class-decorator developed to assist Python developers in significantly reducing memory overhead when initiating individual classes.
-It dynamically creates a new optimised class with necessary dunder-methods behind the scene (__init__, __repr__, __eq__), and also adds user-specified methods to ensure custom functionality.
-The application also supports immutability through 'Freeze' parameter, disabling user's ability to set attribute values post-initialisation for better memory efficiency.
+Macho is a lightweigh, high-performance in-memory caching system designed with customizability at its core.
+Unlike heavyweight distributed caching systems (Redis & Memocached), Macho is entirely self-contained, running directly in your local Python environment without any external dependencies.
+Macho enables Python developers to define and fine-tune how their cache behaves, offering powerful and flexible control over evictions, storage and general data life-cycle - all within a compact and memory-efficient infrastructure.

+## Core Philosophy

+Configuration first, Complexity never!
+Macho was intentionally constructed for Python developers that desire full control over their caching operations without the overhead of an external server or complex delpoyment.

 ## ❓ Why use Macho Caching?

-Unlike current major caching frameworks/libs (Redis) Macho is contained entirely in-memory and therefore requires no external use of internet connectivity for functionality.
-Additionally, Macho focuses exclusively on developer configuration, allowing users to customize caching operations to suit individual needs and specific situations.
-These features are:
+Macho currently aims to fill the gaps between built-in Python caching solutions and full-scale caching servers by offering:
+* ✅ **In-memory speed** without any external server requirements.
+* 🔧 **Full user configuration** over cache behavior and functionality.
+* 🧩 **Modular design** for extensibility and experimentation
+* 🐍 **Pure Python implementation**, great prototyping or ligthweight production services.

+## ⚙️ Key Features

-* ⚡ **Bloom Filter**: A probabilistic data structure to significantly reduce cache membership checks.
+* ⚡ **Bloom Filter Suppoert**: Probabilistically reduce costly cache lookups and improve performance.
-* 🚀 **Sharding**: Splits the current cache into multiple 'shards' to help balance large entry loads.
-* 🔐 **Eviction Strategies**: User-defined strategies for entry evictions: 'LRU', 'FIFO', 'Random'.
-* 🧼 **Time-to-live**: Specify the exact time-interval individual entries exist in memory.s

-**Stash is designed to help you write lean, efficient and Pythonic code**

-## 📋 Key Features
-* 🎁 Simple-to-use Python class decorator for memory optimisation.
-* 🛠️ Dynamically creates __slots__-based classes to minimize memory overhead.
-* ⚗️ Adds essential dunder methods (__init__, __repr__, __eq__).
-* 🔄 Allows user to specify class-methods to preserve and inherit.
-* ❄️ Supports attribute Freeze-functionality (_frozen) for increased memory efficiency.
+* 🔀 **Sharding**: Partition your cache into independent shards for better concurreny.
+* 🔃 **Custom Eviction Strategies**: Currently supports **LRU**, **FIFO** and **Random** (More coming soon).
+* ⏳ **Time-to-live (TTL)**: Configure per-cache expiration with automatic clean-up.
-* 📊 Retains original class metadata for analysis, debugging and introspection.
+* 📊 **Metrics & Data**: Collect cache usage metrics and data for optimization and analysis.

+**Macho is designed to provide Python developers with a lightweight in-memory alternative to major caching systems without compromising on individual customisation**

 ---

-## ❓ The Future of Macho
+## 🔮 The Future of Macho
+Here is a current roadmap for future versions:
-* Addtional support for probabilistic data structures (XOR-filter, Cuckoo-filter).
+* 🔁 Addtional probabilistic data structures (e.g., **XOR-filter**, **Cuckoo-filter**).
-* New eviction strategies (LFU, MFU)
+* 📈 New eviction policies (**LFU**, **MFU**)
-* CLI support
+* 🧰 CLI tooling for cache inspection and management.
-* Expansion on current caching metrics for better optimization and analysis.
+* 📊 Advanced metrics and performance analysis.
-* Improved Streamlit UI for better visualisation.
+* 🖥️ Improved Streamlit-based UI dashboard for data visualisation.

+## 🤝 Contribution
+Macho is open to contributions from the Python community!
+If you'd like to report a bug, request features, or possibly contribute code, please feel free to open and issue or pull request!

+## 📄 Licensing
+The project is licensed under the MIT License.